1. Evidence of histologically or cytologically confirmed diagnosis of locally advanced or

 19. Pregnant female subjects; breastfeeding female subjects; fertile male subjects and

-female subjects of childbearing potential who are unwilling or unable to use 2 highly
+female subjects of childbearing potential who are unwilling or unable to use a highly

-effective methods of contraception as outlined in this protocol for the duration of
+effective method of contraception as outlined in this protocol for the duration of the

-the study and for at least 97 days after the last dose of investigational product.
+study and for at least 97 days if male or 21 days if female, after the last dose of